Commonly Asked Questions FAQ

 Why don't you have a health guarantee?

 Here at Sunshine Chinchillas, we do our best to selectively breed the healthiest of animals.
 Any animal that shows indications of malocclusion, genetic disorders, deformities, or health problems is never bred and is placed in a pet home.
 In the case of malocclusion, if the infliction cannot be maintained and the animal is suffering, we choose to humanely euthanize.
 However, there is never a guarantee as outside factors can affect an animal.
 Plastic, cloth, unsafe bedding, unhealthy food, unsafe treats, unnecessary vet check-ups, over exhaustion due to excessive playtime, stress from over handling, or overheating can quickly turn a healthy animal into one that needs medical attention.
 We do not take our chinchillas to the vet unless absolutely necessary.
 Chinchillas are not like dogs or cats and do not require check-ups, vaccinations, supplements, or the filing of healthy teeth.
 Unless there is a medical emergency, the stress of taking a chinchilla to the vet can be dangerous.
+We also do our best to ensure no animal is sent to their new home if they show signs of fungus/ringworm.
+We do preventative treatments via medicated dusting and keep our chins in a room with low humidity at all times.
+Unfortunately, with the ever changing climate of Florida, it can be possible for anyone's animal to develop fungus if the conditions are right.
+This is not fatal and is easy to remedy; if you believe your pet has fungus, send us a message and we can give you the steps needed to treat it.

 Will a chinchilla be a good pet for my young child?